ThatiMounika/Hello-World/README.md

 # Hello-World
-This is my sample repository in GitHub.
+This is my first repository in GitHub.